Due to COVID-19, your next job interview will likely be on Zoom. Here's everything you need to know.

 Make sure you can be seen and heard — and emote

-Just like you would for an in-person interview, it's necessary to practice and prepare questions you want to ask — but there are a couple of additional things to keep in mind.
-First, make sure your audio works and your video is clear.
+Just like you would for an in-person interview, it's necessary to practice and prepare questions you want to ask — but there are a couple additional things to keep in mind.
+First, make sure your audio works and your video camera is clear.
 If it's not, check out your Zoom settings by clicking the arrow next to “Stop Video.”
 You'll find the audio settings there and can adjust accordingly.

-6 simple Zoom hacks to help you nail the interview
+6 simple Zoom interview tips

 Zoom has a lot of features, but you won't need to know all of them for your job interview.
 Instead, focus on these simple hacks to ensure your interview goes as smoothly as possible: